kamidev/sharing-cities-demo/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm test`

+Launches the default React test runner in the interactive watch mode.<br>
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Note!
+For this application, default tests currently doesn't work.

-### ´npm run e2e"
+### ´npm e2e-test"

-Currently configured to run all [Nightwatch tests](https://nightwatchjs.org/) in folder "tests".
+Runs all functional [Nightwatch tests](https://nightwatchjs.org/) in folder "tests".

-Nightwatch performs functional tests using actual browsers.
-Right now, it is setup for Chrome.
-Additional browsers can be configured and tests can also run headless.

-NOTE!
-To test React apps on localhost, you must first start the application in a separate terminal.

 Functional tests are useful for different things, including: